Captain America: The Winter Soldier poster

 Status Quo

-Steve Rogers runs laps around Sam Wilson at the National Mall, a man out of time struggling to adapt to the modern world while maintaining his unwavering sense of duty.
+Steve Rogers runs laps around Sam Wilson at the National Mall, establishing his post-Avengers life as a man out of time trying to adjust to the modern world while maintaining his physical edge.

 2